Disability Pride Month

 Disability Pride Month is for anyone who is disabled – or anyone who wishes to show their allyship by celebrating their disabled communities, like businesses.

-Having a dedicated month provides a focal point.
 It's a time for embracing disability identity positively.
 And challenging the negative attitudes that hold disabled people back.

-Facts about Disability Pride Month
+Where did Disability Pride Month come from?

-The Disability Pride flag
+What does the Disability Pride flag represent?

 The banded arrangement of the colours represents the barriers many disabled people face and have to navigate through.